-GENEVA — An independent review of whistleblowing at the United Nations found that nearly half its global staff witnessed misconduct or wrongdoing at work in the past five years, but most of those who did were too afraid to report it.
+GENEVA (AN) — An independent review of whistleblowing at the United Nations found that nearly half its global staff witnessed misconduct or wrongdoing at work in the past five years, but most of those who did were too afraid to report it.

 The reasons for keeping silent are well known to anyone who has studied why many crimes are not reported to the police: fear of retaliation or losing a job, little confidence anything will be done about it and no assurance of confidentiality.